Redundancy. Burnout. Work-Life Imbalance. Cost Of Living Crisis...

 - Decoding Executive Presence

-Executive presence, the kind that grabs attention when you speak, is a combination of personal style, communication abilities and physical confidence that conveys authority and inspires others.
+Executive presence, the kind that grabs attention when you speak, is a combination of personal style, communication abilities and physical confidence that conveys authenticity and inspires others.
 It's lighter than gravitas, (a weighty Latin word with unhelpful male overtones), more attainable than charisma.

-Both types of presence are particularly important when it comes to getting stakeholders on board, shaping company culture, and smoothly handling difficult situations and conversations with confidence and authority.
+Both types of presence are particularly important when it comes to getting stakeholders on board, shaping company culture, and smoothly handling difficult situations and conversations with confidence and authenticity.
 Neither is a birth right.
 They can be learned.

 Cultivating Vocal and Executive Presence in Critical HR Scenarios